Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: PID operator and Bessel differential recurrences

 Comparing \eqref{eq:Bessel-like-error} with the generic form \eqref{eq:error-second-order}, and considering identification \eqref{eq:a1-a0-from-ABC}, we can match PID gains to Bessel parameters, yielding the explicit correspondence ($a\neq 0$, $b\neq 0$)

 If $1 - c/b \ge 0$, then $\nu$ is real; otherwise, $\nu$ becomes complex, and the corresponding Bessel-type mode is exponentially modulated.
 In this way, for any choice of PID gains $(a,b,c)$ satisfying the conditions above, the effective second-order error dynamics can be viewed as the localization of a Bessel-type mode of order $\nu$ around the effective ``radius'' $x_0 = b/a$.
 This provides an explicit parameter map $(a,b,c)\;\longmapsto\;(x_0,\nu)$, realizing the PID controller as a special (localized) case of a Bessel-type operator acting on the error trajectory $E(t)$.
+Notice that in the equations (8)–(9), we use the conventional PID notation $(K, T_i, T_d)$, while equation \eqref{eq:PID-Morgan} we rewrite the same control law in terms of an equivalent gain triplet $(a,b,c)$ acting directly on the error $E(t)$.
+Specifically, one may identify

+so that the proportional, derivative, and integral contributions of the standard PID controller are encoded in the coefficients multiplying $E(t)$, its time derivative, and its time integral, respectively.
+This reparameterization is introduced to emphasize the mapping between PID gains and the effective Bessel parameters $(x_0,\nu)$ in equation ~(24), without changing the underlying control action.

-To illustrate the mapping \eqref{eq:x0-nu-from-ABC}, consider a simple, dimensionless example in which the PID gains $(a,b,c)$ are chosen to be of the same order as typical values used in Ref. \cite{Morgan_2013} (i.e., $a$ and $b$ of comparable size, and $c$ somewhat smaller, reflecting a less aggressive integral action).
+To illustrate the mapping \eqref{eq:x0-nu-from-ABC}, consider a simple, dimensionless example in which the PID gains $(a,b,c)$ are chosen to be of the same order as typical values used in Ref. \cite{morgan.2013} (i.e., $a$ and $b$ of comparable size, and $c$ somewhat smaller, reflecting a less aggressive integral action).
 Then, for illustration, one assumes

 and using the explicit relations \eqref{eq:x0-nu-from-ABC}, one obtains the corresponding localized Bessel parameters

 Equivalently, this specific PID tuning may be interpreted as the selection of an effective Bessel-type mode of order $\nu \simeq 1.8$, spatially localized in the vicinity of the radius $x_0 \simeq 2$.
 We reiterate that this identification is intrinsically local in nature: the PID operator is derived as a second‑order, constant‑coefficient approximation of a Bessel‑type Sturm–Liouville operator in the neighborhood of a chosen reference point, rather than being established through a global spectral equivalence.